20 Creative ESL Role Play Ideas for Students of Any Age

-Dressing up and playing pretend can actually be a powerful tool in the hands of the ESL teacher.
-From young students to professionals, role play a great way to prepare students to use English in real world scenarios.
+From young students to professionals, role play a great way to prepare your ESL students to use English in real world scenarios.

 Implementing this activity in the classroom can help students overcome their fear of public speaking or speaking English in general, use vocabulary in context and clarify any misunderstandings in a safe environment.